Collaboration leads to innovation: Joint Inpatient Dialysis Center opens at WAMC

-A ribbon-cutting ceremony was held today at Womack Army Medical Center signifying the official opening of the Joint Inpatient Dialysis Center on.
-This collaborative effort between WAMC and Fayetteville North Carolina Veterans Administration Health Care System began in 2018 and came to fruition on June 9, 2023 when they began treating patients.
-Brig.
-Gen. Lance Raney, Col. David Zinnante and Marri Fryar cut the ribbon with some of the team members who were dedicated to make the initiative work.
-Mrs. Tiffany Wise, Maj.
-(Ret.)
-Santwon Walker, Col. David De Blasio, Dr. Manpreet Bhutani, Dr. Dinesh Chandra and Maj.
-Robert Gaeta.
-(DoD photo by Keisha Frith)
+A ribbon-cutting ceremony was held today at Womack Army Medical Center signifying the official opening of the Joint Inpatient Dialysis Center.
+This collaborative effort between WAMC and Fayetteville North Carolina VA Health Care System began in 2018 and came to fruition on June 9, 2023 when they began treating patients.
+Maj.
+(Dr.) Robert Gaeta explains how the dialysis equipment works.

 |Date Taken: